Moong Dal Payasam (Stovetop + Instant Pot)

 Instructions

-• Rinse and soak moong dal in 2 cups of water for about 3-4 hours.
+• Rinse and soak moong dal in 2 cups water for 3-4 hours.

-• Rinse and soak sabudana separately in 1/4 cup of water for about 3-4 hours as well.
+• Separately, rinse and soak sabudana in 1/4 cup water for 3-4 hours.

 • Drain the water from the moong dal.

-• Pressure cook moong dal on medium heat with 1.5 cups of water and a pinch of salt (I let the vent go off once).
-Shut the gas off and set aside.
+• For stovetop cooking, pressure cook moong dal on medium heat with 1.5 cups of water and a pinch of salt until the vent goes off once.
+Then, set it aside.
+Let the pressure release by itself.

-• If using an Instant Pot, pressure cook the dal along with the salt for 4 minutes on high.
-When the cooking cycle is complete, release pressure immediately.
+• For Instant Pot users, pressure cook the dal and salt for 4 minutes on high.
+Once the cooking cycle is complete, release pressure immediately.

 • Open the pressure cooker and add the soaked sabudana, along with coconut milk and jaggery.

-• Heat the mixture on medium-low heat, constantly stirring until the sabudana is cooked (around 4-5 minutes).
-Use the Saute setting on 'Less' if using Instant Pot.
+• Heat the mixture over medium-low heat, stirring constantly until the sabudana is cooked (approximately 4-5 minutes).
+If using an Instant Pot, use the 'Saute' setting on 'Less.'

-• Heat ghee in a separate pan kept over medium heat.
+• In a separate pan over medium heat, heat the ghee.

-• Add cashews and raisins.
-Let them sizzle in the ghee for 20 seconds or so.
+• Add cashews and raisins, allowing them to sizzle in the ghee for about 20 seconds.

-• Add it to the payasa and stir it in.
+• Add this ghee-infused tempering to the payasa and stir it in.

 Video